Freestyle Development Programme

 A new, season-long, continual development programme for seasonaires in Chamonix with a focus on freestyle.

 All-Round Snowboarding Programme with Freestyle Focus

-This is a unique style of course for Chamonix, it’s never been done before… Like a snowboard club of sorts, the programme will take advantage of the awesome new park in Le Tour as well as the endless natural terrain of the valley.
-This is a great opportunity to create a freestyle scene in Chamonix!
+This is a unique style of course for Chamonix, now back after a year hiatus for mucho powder riding… Like a snowboard club of sorts, the programme will take advantage of the awesome park in Le Tour as well as the endless natural terrain of the valley.
+This is a great opportunity to join the freestyle scene in Chamonix!

 This continual development course is designed to build your overall skills as a rider with a focus on freestyle-related technique.
 As well as being a discipline in its own right, freestyle is a tool, a training method for developing and expanding your snowboarding vocab.
 See the Freestyle page for more in-depth view on this.

 This Programme is for Rider Level and upwards.
 Having said that, this inclusive style of programme does cater for a broad spectrum of abilities, strengths, ages and genders as everyone will be working on their own challenges.